mikeobrien/node-robocopy/README.md

 robocopy({

     // Specifies the path to the source directory.
-    source: '',
+    source: 'source/path',

-    // Specifies the path to the destination directory.
+    // Specifies the destination path(s).
-    destination: '',
+    destination: 'dest/path' | [ 'dest/path1', 'dest/path2', ... ],

+    // Indicates if multiple destinations should be copied serialy.
+By default
+    // multiple destinations are copied in parallel.
+    serial: true|false,

     // Specifies the file or files to be copied.
 You can use wildcard characters (* or ?), if
     // you want.
 If the File parameter is not specified, *.* is used as the default value.